DavidSA06/DavidSA06.github.io/README.md

 ### Hi there 👋

-This is my portfolio's page, where you will see my academic and professional career.
+This is my portfolio's page, where you will find my academic and professional career.

 [GitHub Page](https://davidsa06.github.io/)